 This means side hustles can be anything from learning a new skill so you increase investment returns, to dog training, to selling ads on your blog, to business consulting, and everything in between.

 While the younger generations started capitalizing on side hustles with their naturally acquired technology skills over the past decade, more and more, smart older adults are capitalizing on side hustles to be able to retire comfortably.

-In fact, nearly one third of those who produce income from side hustles only are baby boomers, according to a Prudential study.
+In fact, nearly one third of those who produce income from side hustles only are baby boomers, according to a Prudential study on gig workers.